 If the above doesn’t convince you that South Korea should be on your travel bucket list, we don’t know what will!

 Your TripMapper travel itinerary app will help you plan for and budget for this epic SK adventure!

-Great time to visit (weather): September to November, when temperates are mild and rainfall is generally low.
+Best time to visit Seoul (weather): September to November, when temperates are mild and rainfall is generally low.

 EXPLORE / NATURE